MickQG/DeepracerBlog/part2.md

 ## Log Analysis - Deeper into the Rabbit Hole

 The general adage of deliberate practice - to practice systematically and purposefully - does also apply to RL.
-In our case we want to confirm that the action space is suitable for the track and reward function is incentivising the right behaviour.
+In our case we want to confirm the action space is suitable for the track and reward function is incentivising the right behaviour.
 The log analysis tool is vital in understanding your trained model.
 It has much more detail than graphs in the online training console.
 Many thanks to Tomasz (Breadcentric) Ptak for maintaining the notebook and making it accessibe through his [blog](https://blog.deepracing.io/2020/03/30/introducing-aws-deepracer-log-analysis/) and [github repo](https://github.com/aws-deepracer-community/deepracer-analysis).

 ![Logplot1](Assets/log_combined.png)